City of London Corporation (Open Spaces) Bill 2015-16 to 2016-17

 Latest news on the City of London Corporation (Open Spaces) Bill 2015-16 to 2016-17

-The Bill was considered by an Opposed Bill Committee appointed specifically to consider the Bill.
+An Opposed Bill Committee was appointed specifically to consider the Bill.
 The Committee met in November 2016 and will reconvene to further consider the Bill on Wednesday 22 February.
 For further information see the tab on the left hand side of this page: "Commons Opposed Bill Committee".

 A suspension motion was agreed to in the Commons on 3 May 2016 and in the Lords on 5 May 2016.
 These formal proceedings (known as carry-over motions) enable the Bill to continue its passage through Parliament in session 2016-17.
 The Bill was taken formally through the stages it completed in the last session on 25 May 2016.
 The Bill was examined for compliance with the appropriate Standing Orders on 18 December 2015.
 The Promoter was found to have complied with all of the Standing Orders except for Standing Order 39.
 The House of Lords Standing Orders Committee and the House of Commons Standing Orders Committee met in the week of 18 January 2016 to decide whether the Bill should be allowed to be introduced.
 Leave to introduce was granted subject to a condition from the Commons Standing Orders Committee that petitioning extend to 15 February 2016.